tp-hk/web-app-lab/Udemy/README.md

 ### Reducer (state management)
 - A function which returns a piece of the app's state (object) using the key of the object.
 Number of reducers == number of state objects
-- 2 steps to create: First create reducer, then wire it up with the app (in reducer/index.js).
-The wiring is done by the react-redux library
+- Two steps to create: First create reducer, then wire it up with the app (in reducer/index.js).
+- All reducers get 2 arguments: `state`, `action`. `state` is only the state this reducer is responsible for, not the app state; When an action is dispatched, the previous state of this reducer will be updated based on the logic
+- Notes when creating reducers:
+  - In method signature, use `state = null`, reason: when the app is booted up, state is undefined and will cause an error since reducer must return an object.
+Therefore, set state = null as the default
+  - use switch to select which action to handle, and always have a base case to return the current state when the reducer doesn't need to care about the action
+  - do not mutate the state object i.e. don't do: `state.title = 'newTitle'; return state`, instead always return a fresh object
+  - other things not to do: https://redux.js.org/docs/basics/Reducers.html#handling-actions
+- At startup, redux sends some boot-up actions to reducers, all reducers will return a state (the base case), which is default to null.
+Therefore, on the `render()` method of container it's best to add a default case when state === null on start up, see BookStore.book-detail.js as an example

 ### Container (connect states with views)
 - One of the components will be "prompted" to a container/smart component: a component with connection to the Redux state (bridge between view and states)